Jailed for Freedom: Part 2

 In March 1913, before the inauguration of Woodrow Wilson, women led by Alice Paul and Lucy Burns paraded in front of the Capital.
 It was a demonstration of how many women wanted the vote, organized by NWP and NAWSA.
 This Women's March did not receive enough police protection.
 Women got beaten up and harassed by large crowds of the public who were against suffrage.
 This made headlines and was bad press for police chiefs and the government which refused to protect women.

 After this, Paul and four other women addressed President Wilson personally in a private conference asking, "Mr. President, do you not see you can't address tariffs without asking women?"
 This was a direct reference to taxation without representation.
 The women are using the government's own goal of promoting democracy outside of the United States to address democracy in the United States.
 Alice and Paul and the women are asking how President Wilson can be fighting for Democracy abroad when there is no democracy in the United States.
 President Wilson promised to consider this issue.
 He said he had never considered suffrage before.
 The women's huge demonstrations were all met warmly by the President until the Silent Sentinels.
 Twenty-two senators were in favor of women's suffrage and three were against.
 Women argued that Filipino men get self government before women under Wilson, although he promised to consider women again and again.
 The women led by Alice Paul and NWP went to congress, lobbied, petitioned, and raised tons of money because now suffrage became a national issue.
-When the President said the states should decide women's suffrage, Alice Pual decided to begin the Silent Sentinel protests.
+When the President said the states should decide women's suffrage, Alice Paul decided to begin the Silent Sentinel protests.

 The Silent Sentinels resulted in the imprisonment of over 200 suffragists.
 Led by Alice Paul and the National Woman's Party, women appeared every day at the gates of the White House from the months of June to November to picket the president, Woodrow Wilson, for his lack of action towards the suffragist cause.
 The woman used the US involvement in World War I as fuel for their cause, calling Wilson a hypocrite for fighting for 'liberty abroad' while denying it to women at home.
 They bore signs with messages like the following:

 "How long must women wait for liberty?"

 "Tell the president that he cannot fight against liberty at home while he tells us to fight for liberty abroad."

 "Tell him to make America safe for democracy before he asks the mothers of America to throw their sons to the support of democracy in Europe."

 "Ask him how he can refuse liberty to American citizens when he is forcing millions of American boys out of their country to die for liberty."